-(1) Inquiry Paper (50)
+(1) Inquiry Project (25 points)

-- Choose a relevant issue within the field of learning disabilities provided in class. - Research the area with a partner, 5-6 typed, double spaced pages; Times New Roman 12 font - Plus one additional page for Cover page and one additional page for References - Use APA format (Cover page, references, & citations within paper) - Do a visual presentation of the information (15 minutes including discussion) - See Scoring Rubric provided - Provide a One page handout for each class member that includes the following: - a.
+- Choose a relevant issue within the field of learning disabilities provided in class. - Research the area with two partners - Do a visual presentation of the information (15 minutes including discussion) - Provide a One page handout for each class member that includes the following: - a.
 Introduction of your topic (what were your questions?) - b.
 Key points/findings - c.
-Use at least five references.
-3 must be research articles.
+List at least three references.
 Only one can be a website.
 You can also use your textbook as a reference.

-(2) Chapter quizzes - 5 @ 20 points each (100 points)
+(2) Quizzes - 4 @ 10 points each (40 points)

-Questions will be provided on Blackboard that aligns with your reading assignments.
+Questions will be posted on Blackboard that align with your reading assignments.
 They have to be completed before the next class.
+Dates for postings will be given in class and will be posted on Blackboard.
+It is the student's responsibility to keep up with the assignment.